 this year's interaction with HQ Multi-National Corps North East has provided

-demanding training opportunities for both the headquarters and the eFP BG.
+demanding training opportunities for both the headquarters and the eFP battlegroup.

 Germany, Iceland, Lithuania, Netherlands and Norway.
-France's 40 Artillery Regiment provided air defense
+France's 40 Artillery Regiment provided air defence

 "This is a great opportunity for my personnel to